 Understand your financing situation - Whether you opt for a federal loan, home equity loan, an unsecured personal loan, or any other kind of financing, ensure you’ve read the fine print and understand all fees and monthly payment obligations.
 Make sure you’re getting the best home improvement loan possible by comparing multiple offers.

 Find a reputable contractor - A bad contractor could result in shoddy work, yet you’ll still have to pay off the home improvement loan.
 Protect your financial situation by vetting any potential contractor.
-Look to consumer protection agencies in your state and consumer review sites like the BBB or Trustpilot.
-Ask for proof of legally required certifications as well as certifications from industry-recognized organizations, like the American Institute of Constructors.
+Look to consumer protection agencies in your state and consumer review sites like the BBB.
+Also, ask for proof of legally required certifications as well as certifications from industry-recognized organizations, like the American Institute of Constructors.

-Avoid pushy contractors - The contractor may be the professional here, but you’re still the one paying for the home improvement project.
-Contractors sometimes push for renovations you don’t actually need or want to inflate costs, especially if they offer financing and get a commission in return.
+Avoid pushy contractors - The contractor may be the professional, but you’re still the one paying for the home improvement project.
+Contractors sometimes push for renovations you don’t need or want to inflate costs, especially if they offer financing and get a commission in return.

 Use caution in going DIY - Home repair how-tos are widely available on the internet, but a video tutorial doesn’t make you an instant master of any trade.
 Overestimate your ability to take on a complicated home improvement project and you might have to ultimately pay a professional to fix your mistakes.

-How to Get a Home Improvement Loan FAQ
+How to Get a Home Improvement Loan FAQs

 What type of loan is best for home improvements?